-Of the 90 required semester hours, 35(34 for students entering after 2018) must be earned in the nine

-Required Core Curriculum courses: Civil Procedure, Constitutional Law, Contracts, Criminal Law, Legislation & the Regulatory State (for students entering 2012 and after).
-Property, Torts and Legal Writing.
-In addition, students must complete satisfactorily Evidence; a third semester course in legal writing; one upper-level writing course; one professional responsibility course; and 6 experiential skills credits (at least three of which, much be a Clinic or an Externship) (NOTE: students entering before 2016 need take only 3 Clinic or Externship credits).
+Of the 90 required semester hours, 36 hours must be earned in the nine Required Core Curriculum courses: Civil Procedure, Constitutional Law (I & II), Contracts, Criminal Law, Legislation & the Regulatory State, Property, Torts, Legal Writing, and Professional Identity Formation.
+In addition, students must complete satisfactorily Evidence; a third semester course in legal writing; one upper-level writing course; one professional responsibility course; and 6 experiential skills credits.
 A professional responsibility course is one that includes at least ten hours of instruction in the Code of Professional Responsibility.
 Of the 90 hours required for graduation, no more than 30 hours may be Distance Learning (online) courses.
 Additionally, of the 90 hours required for graduation, at least 73 must be in courses other than clinics or externships and at least 68 must be in non-800 level courses in the College of Law, or, in the case of a student receiving credit for studies at another law school (see Academic Regulations 6.1 and 6.4), at the law school at which the credit was earned.
-Courses not satisfying the 68 credit hour requirement include all clinical and externship courses, independent legal research, credits earned for participation in Moot Court and Trial Team, credit earned for Law Review, the Journal of Law and Health, or Global Business Law Review and interdisciplinary courses whether taken as part of a joint degree program or taken as part of the student's law school program under Academic Regulation 4.7.
+Courses not satisfying the 68 credit hour requirement include all clinical and externship courses, independent legal research, credits earned for participation in Moot Court and Trial Team, credit earned for Law Review, the Journal of Law and Health, or Global Business Law Review, and interdisciplinary courses whether taken as part of a joint degree program or taken as part of the student's law school program under Academic Regulation 4.7.
 No student may retake courses for credit that the student has previously passed.